cmsc388M/fall19/project4/README.md

 - **Target minimum iOS version:** 11.0
   - This is the earliest version of iOS that supports ARKit.
 - **Requires ARKit support:** ✔
+- **Architecture:** ARM64
+  - This is the only architecture that the ARKit XR Plugin supports.

 The following settings should already be set for you: